Conservation Use Application:

 To apply for conservation use please apply through the State Department of Revenue website.

-- Conservation Use is serious matter.
+- Conservation Use is a serious matter.
 If you have any questions or concerns, don't hesitate to contact us.

 - Conservation Use is available for properties in which the primary purpose of 50% or more of the property is good faith production of an agricultural product or timber.